ashish111333/ashish111333/README.md

 ### About me:
-- I am ashish a full stack developer,lifelong learner,student.
+- I am ashish a backedn  dev,lifelong learner,student.
 - I am a quick learner,I learn things quickly.
 - I like to do research on various topics on my own.
 - I am interested in distributed systems and cybersecurity.